marshallward/mom6-gpu-report/gpu_report.rst

    !$omp end target

 but for more complex blocks with multiple kernels, it can be a valuable way to define the scope of a variable.
+(TODO: Show a more complex example.)

 Data management across files